 The Miniwing kit is 1/144th scale.
 It is reviewed Here

-There is no 1/72nd scale F9F-8T kit per se but least four different conversions have been issued that can be used with the Hasegawa Cougar: Airmodel AM-049 (vacuform), Esoteric/Body Job BJ-4 (resin), RVHP 7239 (resin), and a Falcon Triple Conversion III (vacuform).
+Until early 2016, there was no 1/72nd scale F9F-8T kit per se.
+There were at least four different conversions that been issued that can could be used with the Hasegawa Cougar: Airmodel AM-049 (vacuform fuselage and canopy), Esoteric/Body Job BJ-4 (resin fuselage, vacuform canopy, and decals), RVHP 7239 (resin and ?), and Falcon Triple Conversion III (vacuform fuselage and canopy) that also provides conversions for the F-106B and the Mirage IIID.
 The Airmodel conversion is pretty crude and probably a last resort.
 The Esoteric one is long out of production.
 The RVHP conversion is still available but might be hard to find.
 The Falcon conversion is still available from their retailer in New Zealand and from Hannants.

-Collect Aire produces a 1/48th kit in resin which is reviewed Here
+Collect Aire produced a 1/48th kit in resin which is reviewed Here

 The F9F-8T was originally delivered with Grumman-furnished ejection seats.
 However, in 1956 BuAer contracted with Grumman to install the new Mk 4 M-B seat in an F9F-8T for a demonstration.
 Flying Officer Sidney Hughes, RAF, successfully ejected from it at Patuxent River in August 1957 while on the runway at 120 kts.